Special Education - SPE

 SPE 432 Seminar in Teaching and Assessment 3 Credits

-Includes practica and seminars that focus on professional reflection and topics related to classroom management, increasing family involvement, teaching to higher standards and assessment at the special education-childhood level.
-Requires 50 hours of field placement.
+Preparation for student teaching.
+Includes practica and seminars that focus on professional reflection and topics related to classroom management, increasing family involvement, teaching to higher standards and assessment from the PreK-12 level.
+Addresses objectives, curriculum, strategies, materials and evaluation necessary for the science of teaching.
+Emphasizes content, inquiry skills, problem solving and scientific attitude highlighting the NY State Standards.
+Requires the teaching of lessons across all content areas during 50 hours of field experience.

 Fulfills College Core: Oral Communication